bids-standard/bids-specification/src/derivatives/common-data-types.md

 static volume, a `RepetitionTime` property would no longer be relevant).
 As each file includes what was computed by increment, a trail of the computational steps performed is created.
-Because many steps can occur until the fully clean data are obtained and because it is NOT mandatory to save every file or step, the simpler `desc-preproc` and `desc-proc` are available.
+Because many steps can occur until the fully clean data are obtained and because it is OPTIONAL to save every file or step, the simpler `desc-preproc` and `desc-proc` are available.
 It becomes however important to document what such pre-processing or processing are, and record the order of computational steps.
-This can be in the json file or alternatively described in a descriptions.tsv file.
+This can be done in the JSON sidecar files or alternatively described in a `descriptions.tsv` file.

 ## descriptions.tsv

 To keep a record of what has been done to the data, a `descriptions.tsv` file can be used, containing at least two columns: `desc_id` and `description`.
-This file can be located at the root derivatives level or at the subject level (inheritance principle).
+This file MAY be located at the root of the derivative dataset, or at the subject or session level ([Inheritance Principle](../common-principles.md#the-inheritance-principle))).

-`desc_id` contains all labels used in the [`desc entity`](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#desc), while `description` is a human-readable description of what was computed.
+`desc_id` contains all labels used in the [`desc entity`](../appendices/entities.md#desc), while `description` is a human-readable description of what was computed.
 Note that while it is helpful to document how files are generated, we see this as 'light provenance', i.e. it is not aimed at providing full computational reproducibility.

 {{ MACROS___make_filetree_example(
    {